mhjacks/ansible-pattern-theory/README.md

 projects ArgoCD and FluxCD, which are designed and implemented to work with the Kubernetes API and represent the clearest expression of the GitOps principles.

-And yet, while Kubernetes is one of the most dramatically impactful and excitiing things to happen in the IT landscape in quite some time, it is not entirely pervasive; and there are key components of technology solutions that do not have a clear path to being managed under Kubernetes or Kubernetes APIs (consider, for example, network gear and sensors like IP cameras - it is hard to picture a scenario where network switches, routers, and access points would respond to the
+And yet, while Kubernetes is one of the most dramatically impactful and exciting things to happen in the IT landscape in quite some time, it is not entirely pervasive; and there are key components of technology solutions that do not have a clear path to being managed under Kubernetes or Kubernetes APIs (consider, for example, network gear and sensors like IP cameras - it is hard to picture a scenario where network switches, routers, and access points would respond to the